MJKWoolnough/gedcom/README.md

 }
 ```

-FamilyEventDetail is a GEDCOM structure type
+FamilyEventDetail is a GEDCOM structure type.

 #### type FileName